zachboody/chloride/readme.md

 # WARNING #
-This is a massively rough, super-in progress project that is bound to be flaky, sketchy and otherwise unsuable.
+This is a massively rough, super-in progress project that is bound to be flaky, sketchy and otherwise unusable.
 On top of that, it's developed against the experimental and non-public Salt APIClient.

 A websocket-based API for Salt, designed primarily for server-to-server and lightweight application transport.